rcorkrean/cis_550_final_project/README.md

 **data**: Contains the raw FanGraphs CSVs for batters and pitchers, along with the skeleton of the data-cleaning script.

-**writeups**: Contains the project proposal (milestone 1), the project outline (milestone), and the file containing a list of 10 SQL queries and instructions for accessing the database (milestone 3).
+**writeups**: Contains the project proposal (milestone 1), the project outline (milestone 2), and the file containing a list of 10 SQL queries and instructions for accessing the database (milestone 3).